physical-computation/sunflower-embedded-system-emulator/benchmarks/source/shaotuanesl/README.md

 Files in this directory:

-* `main.c` : C program containing the accelerometer and gyroscope data from Figure 3 in the paper.
+* `main.c` : C program containing the accelerometer data from Figure 3(a) in the paper.
 The output of the program will be the inferred angular rate based on the accelerometer data and Equation (10) in the paper.

 * `infer.sr` : Generated S-RECORD file from `main.c`, which would be the input of Sunflower.